loginom/loginom-help-en-omegat/data/processors/preprocessing/fine-classes.md

 The Coarse Classes handler enables to solve the following problems:

-* Conversion of the continuous and discrete input fields used for training of the models related to the [binary classification](https://wiki.loginom.ru/articles/binary-classification.html)by means of the binning based on totality-of-evidence approach or [WoE analysis](https://wiki.loginom.ru/articles/coefficient-woe.html) (weights of evidence, WoE).
+* Conversion of the continuous and discrete input fields used for training of the models related to the [binary classification](https://wiki.loginom.ru/articles/binary-classification.html) by means of the binning based on totality-of-evidence approach or [WoE analysis](https://wiki.loginom.ru/articles/coefficient-woe.html) (weights of evidence, WoE).
 In the result, each source indicator value is replaced with the caption of the binning range with which this value complies.
 Usage of such conversion results for the binary classification models training (for example, [logistic regression](https://wiki.loginom.ru/articles/logistic-regression.html)) enables to improve their accuracy and resilience to the input data change.
 * Reduction of data dimensionality by excluding the indicators with low significance, by decreasing variety of indicator values.
 * Null data recovery when null data forms a separate binning range caption, or it is joined with the nearest one that is close by the WoE coefficient value.
 * The struggle against outliers and extreme values is based on formation of the binning range captions during discretization of the continuous field or union of rare unique values into one category that enables to solve the problem of extreme values and outliers.